reynan-dev/reynan-dev/README.md

 Curretly i'm:

-- 💻 working on Mon Petit Gazon apps for LFP.
+- 💻 working on my own apps.
-- 🌱 learning about TypeScript and NoSQL Databases, like Couchbase.
+- 🌱 learning about TypeScript and NoSQL Databases, like MongoDB.
 - ❓ interested on Software Architetures.

 <div align="center"  style="width: 60%" >